 Christin is a partner in the firm.
 She joined Dovel & Luner in 2007, after serving as a law clerk to Ninth Circuit Judge J. Clifford Wallace.
 Christin previously practiced at Gibson Dunn & Crutcher after graduating from U.C.
 Berkeley School of Law (2005, Order of the Coif).

-Christin’s practice focuses on patent litigation.
+Christin’s practice focuses on high-stakes litigation, with a focus on technology and intellectual property disputes.
 She has successfully litigated numerous patent cases spanning a wide range of technologies (such as digital storage, online advertising, and wireless location technologies).
 She is skilled in all aspects of litigation, including pre-filing investigations, Markman hearings, case management, fact and expert depositions, dispositive motions, pre-trial proceedings, and trial.
 She is also experienced in developing arguments and strategies for overcoming post-grant challenges before the Patent Trial and Appeal Board.

 - Currently representing Network-1 Technologies, Inc. in enforcing its patent on Power over Ethernet technology against several manufacturers of networking equipment.
 The case is pending in the Eastern District of Texas.